Home

 • You walk on a smooth, consistent surface.

-• Tread mills can be set up near your window.
+• Set up near your window.
 Get some fresh air and sunshine while you're walking.
 Ahh the best of both worlds!

-• You can watch television or motivational DVD's as you walk!
+• You can watch television or motivational and landscape DVD's as you walk!

 • Better treadmills can be programmed.
-You can create your own treadmill walking workouts and enter our fitness walking programs!
-How cool is that as the kids say!
+Create your own treadmill walking workouts or enter our fitness walking programs!

-Yup, despite all those neat benefits there are some other things you need to be aware of too.
+Yup, despite all those neat benefits there are a few minuses you need to be aware of too.

 • You're inside and not enjoying the fresh air, sunshine and other 'weather' in your face.

 • You usually walk alone.
-If you're a social person this might be am issue.
+If you're a social person this might be an issue.

 • Some units can be quite noisy.
 This tends to be more of an issue in the lower cost units.

 • There can be a boredom factor with time.
-Creating your own programs can reduce this possibility for you.
-More variety to keep your interest up!
+Creating your own programs can reduce this possibility.
+More variety helps to keep your interest up!

 • They do use electricity that outdoor walking doesn't.